-There are many different types of bicep curls.
-The bicep curl variations that I will cover in detail and present are the following:
+There are many different types of bicep curls exercise.
+Each variation of bicep curls has its own unique qualities.
+I will cover in detail are the following:

-For each of the bicep curl variations listed above, I will demonstrate proper technique for bicep curls.
-Pay attention to your technique, your posture and your breathing throughout each exercise.
+Pay attention to your technique, posture and breathing throughout each exercise.
 Let’s start with the Standing Bicep Curl.

 The standing bicep curl is the first of five bicep curl variations that I will cover.
 It is a Beginner level osteoporosis strength exercise in the Exercise for Better Bones program.

 Here are the steps to follow for the Standing Bicep Curl:

 - Stand with your feet just about hip-width, or a little wider, apart.

 - Ensure that your knees are slightly bent and that your shoulder blades are tucked down, head in, and as tall as you can be.

 - Your palms should be facing you as you hold the weight.